 void SetSelection(w, start, end, selection)

+Widget w;

 XawTextPosition start, end;

 Atom selection;

-start Specifies the character position of the beginning of the new text selection.

-end Specifies the character position of the end of the new text selection.selection Specifies the type of selection that was requested (e.g. PRIMARY).
+W Specifies the TextSrc object. start Specifies the character position of the beginning of the new text selection. end Specifies the character position of the end of the new text selection. selection Specifies the type of selection that was requested (e.g. PRIMARY).